sudeeptarlekar/sudeeptarlekar.github.io/_posts/2023-03-04-define-method-and-define-singleton-method.md

 tags: [Ruby, Rails, Metaprogramming]
 ---

-# What is the difference between Ruby's define_method and define_singleton_method?
 ![Image by StockSnap from Pixabay](/assets/article_images/2023-03-04-define-method-and-define-singleton-method/blog_image.jpg)

 Ruby is a popular object-oriented programming language known for its expressiveness and flexibility.